 How can PNC help?

-PNC has decades of experience: We have worked with over 3,000 nonprofit organizations across the country and have dedicated specialists to create and improve upon a disciplined process for endowment management.
+PNC has decades of experience managing endowments and working with nonprofit clients: We have worked with over 3,000 nonprofit organizations across the country, providing outsourced investment services, creating customized endowment and foundation portfolios, grantmaking, planned giving, and sub-accounting services.
+In addition to our highly qualified investment managers and financial advisors, PNC has a national practice group (NPG) that is dedicated specifically to Endowments & Foundations.
+This group consists of a unique assembly of nonprofit and foundation experts who have, in previous nonprofit staff and Board roles, built and managed endowments.
+They remain accessible to our nonprofit clients to provide financial education resources for our nonprofit clients.
 With a robust list of solutions tailored for nonprofit organizations, we welcome the opportunity to engage nonprofit entities in planning, implementing and maintaining their endowment programs to help achieve long-term success.

 Some of the primary advisory services provided include:

-- investment strategy and portfolio management;
+- Investment strategy and portfolio management

-- responsible investment programs based on mission and values;
+- Responsible investment programs based on mission and values

-- planned giving services;
+- Planned giving services

+PNC’s Institutional Asset Management team can help address the complex stipulations of organizations and donors with customized and comprehensive solutions from our investment and administrative teams.
 PNC’s focus on community impact and philanthropy goes beyond the services provided by the Endowment & Foundations team.
+Philanthropy is in our DNA.
 A company-wide initiative, PNC Grow Up Great®, started in 2004 with the focus on preparing children during their pre-K years for success in school and life.
 Today, the initiative has served more than 4 million children with approximately 747,000 employee volunteer hours completed.
-Philanthropy is in our DNA.
+A full report of our community impact can be found at Corporate Responsibility Report.

 Please let us know how PNC can help you start, grow, preserve, and maintain your endowment.